rethinkdb/horizon-docs/faq.md

 library, and mix and match Horizon services along with the rest of the Node.js ecosystem.
-Since Horizon is built on top of RethinkDB, your app will have full access to the underlying database, and you can write arbitrarily complex code without being limited by Horizon functionality.
+Since Horizon is built on top of RethinkDB, your app will have full access to the underlying database, and you can write arbitrarily complex code without being limited by Horizon's base APIs and tools.

 ## How does Horizon scale? ##